revati-naik/jumble_solver/README.md

 The program file `jumble_solver.py` can be run to execute the program.
 The program takes in few inputs from the command line.

-1. `-f path/to/file/ [OPTIONAL]` : This is the path to the `.txt` file provided by the user.
+1. `[-f path/to/file/] [OPTIONAL]` : This is the path to the `.txt` file provided by the user.
 Default action would be that the dataset will be automatically downloaded from the link in the code and save as `/Data/word_list.txt` and this dataset (list of words) will be used for search (match).

-2. `-w search_word [REQUIRED]` : This is the word for which the program needs to find match for in the text file.
+2. `[-w search_word] [REQUIRED]` : This is the word for which the program needs to find match for in the text file.

+   ` python3 jumble_solver.py -w search_word [-f path/to/file/]`

 **To run the program and use the default dataset**